Deportivo Cali: Stadium

 Until 2014, Deportivo Cali played their home matches at Estadio Pascual Guerrero in Cali, which had a capacity of 43,000 and was shared with crosstown rivals América.
-Although they opened their own Estadio Deportivo Cali in 2008 with a friendly match against Ecuadorian team LDU Quito and played some games there on a temporary basis due to renovations made to Estadio Pascual Guerrero for the 2011 FIFA U-20 World Cup, they moved into their stadium on a permanent basis starting from the 2015 season.
+Although Estadio Deportivo Cali was opened in 2008 with a friendly match against Ecuadorian team LDU Quito and the club played some games there on a temporary basis due to renovations made to Estadio Pascual Guerrero for the 2011 FIFA U-20 World Cup, they moved into their stadium on a permanent basis starting from the 2015 season.
 Estadio Deportivo Cali, also known as Estadio de Palmaseca, is located in Palmira, in the outskirts of Cali.
 When it opened, it had a capacity of 52,000, but renovations brought it down to 44,000.
+The stadium makes Deportivo Cali the only club in Colombia that owns its stadium.